 Macao is called the “Las Vegas of Asia” and the “Gambling Capital of Asia”.
 Yes, that is definitely true, but, Macao is more than that.
 This small city, neighbor of Hong Kong, has more to offer than what you may think.
 Portugal, a former colonizer of Macau, has left not only tangible historical marks, but, also intangible cultural influences.
+Today, we provide you the best Macau Travel Guide out there.

 To go straight to Macau articles, click on this LINK.